Noir (Blue Sky Black Death album)

 Noir (stylized as NOIR) is a studio album by American hip hop production duo Blue Sky Black Death.
 It was released on Fake Four Inc. in 2011.

 Release

 Noir was originally released on Fake Four Inc. on April 26, 2011.
 Screwed versions of several of the tracks were released on Blue Sky Black Death's Bandcamp, as Noir + Violet.
 Later, the group also released a deluxe digital reissue of the album, titled Noir Dlxe, which includes the screwed versions, four alternate tracks from the original Noir release, and three more tracks, for a total of 29 tracks at a length of more than 2 hours.

-In 2013, a limited-run two-disc vinyl pressing was done, featuring the original track listing, two alternates, as well as a previously-unreleased track, "Thirteen", which does not appear on the deluxe digital release.
+In 2013, a limited-run two-disc vinyl pressing was done, featuring the original track listing, two alternates, as well as a previously unreleased track, "Thirteen", which does not appear on the deluxe digital release.
 It also features a new album cover.
 It was followed by a later re-pressing in 2014.
-A 10-year vinyl reissue was announced in March of 2021.
+A 10-year vinyl reissue was announced in March 2021.